AminTaheri23/blog/_posts/2025-12-06-blind-typing.md

 categories: [blindtyping]          # (custom) some categories, but makesure these categories already exists inside path of `category/`
 tags: [blindtyping]                      # (custom) tags only for meta `property="article:tag"`            # (custom) image only for meta `property="og:image"`, save your image inside path of `static/img/_posts`
 ---
-Got it — thanks for clarifying.
-I’ll update that section so it reflects your intended meaning (paying others to solve problems, rather than being paid).
-I’ll also add a heading for the *Cosmos* paragraph about watching it with your son.
-Here’s the revised version:

----

-# When My Thoughts Outran My Hands

 I wanted to try something tonight: type without looking at the screen and see what comes out.
 I didn’t use backspace.
 I simply spoke with my fingers and trusted the process.
 What followed was less about the result and more about what I discovered along the way.